K-and-R/email_validator/README.md

 validates :my_email_attribute, email: {mode: :strict, require_fqdn: true}
 ```

-You can also limit to a single domain (e.g: this might help if, for example, you
+You can also limit to a single domain (e.g: you have separate `User` and
-have separate `User` and `AdminUser` models and want to ensure that `AdminUser`
+`AdminUser` models and want to ensure that `AdminUser` emails are on a specific
-emails are on a specific domain):
+domain):

 ```ruby
 validates :my_email_attribute, email: {domain: 'example.com'}